arunmadhusud/3D-Object-Detection-From-Partial-Point-Clouds/README.md

 ModelNetDataloader.py provided by https://github.com/yanx27/Pointnet_Pointnet2_pytorch is updated to handle less number of points in point cloud.

-Codes for dataset coversions will be uploaded soon

 ## Acknowledgements

 1. Nikita Karaevv : Owner of Github Repository "PyTorch implementation of "PointNet: Deep Learning on Point Sets for 3D Classification and Segmentation". https://github.com/nikitakaraevv/pointnet